cfanderson999/miniMagSwitch/README.md

 ## Ordering & Assembly

 The assembled switch can be ordered by uploading the files under `fabrication` to JLCPCB.
-The `miniMagSwitch.zip` contains the PCB files which are uploaded first, then the `miniMagSwitchBom.xlsx` and `miniMagSwitchCentroid.xlsx` files are uploaded for assembly.
+The `miniMagSwitch.zip` contains the PCB files which are uploaded first, then the `miniMagSwitchBom.csv` and `miniMagSwitchCentroid.csv` files are uploaded for assembly.
 Use the following settings when ordering:

 * Vias = Tented
 * Remove order number = Remove Mark